asreview/asreview/docs/source/technical/overview_development.rst

 Architecture
 ============

-ASReview provides developers and researchers (with a more technical skillset) with serveral interfaces to interact directly with the underlying ASReview machinery.
+ASReview provides developers and researchers (with a more technical skill set) with several interfaces to interact directly with the underlying ASReview machinery.
 This enables the development of custom algorithms, the integration of ASReview into larger projects, and the creation of custom workflows.
 The following overview shows the available interfaces for interacting with the